BullHorn7/BH-PoE-Lootfilter/README.md

 ## CHANGELOG
 ---

+V1.26 - 2017.04.10
+* Hide Transmutes and Whetstones
+* T1-5 maps color is not even less obnoxious

 V1.25 - 2017.04.09
 * Minor modification to drop sounds
 * Non-Chayula splinters are now quieter and smaller